• Resources

 The best way to get help with your hearing is by hiring a lawyer.
 A lawyer who works with Social Security disability will have the experience to guide you through your hearing.

 Here at Atticus, we have a deep network of vetted attorneys who can offer the help and support you deserve.
-Fill out our 2-minute quiz so we can learn more about your situation, and someone from our team will reach out to offer advice and match you with a lawyer if you want one.
-Our services are completely free and you’ll never need to pay the lawyer unless they win your case.
+Fill out our 2-minute quiz so we can learn more about your situation, and someone from our team will reach out to offer advice and, if you want one, introduce you to a lawyer.
+Our services are completely free, and you’ll never need to pay the lawyer unless they win your case.

 A hearing is one of the key stages of appeal for Social Security disability.
 You present your case to a judge who can approve your benefits on the spot.
 It’s important to do as well as you can in the hearing because this is the last stage of appeal for almost all applicants.
 You can appeal a hearing denial, but it’s difficult and your chances of winning are low.